Smooth approximations for constant-mean-curvature hypersurfaces with isolated singularities: Prescribed CMC Plateau problem

 \begin{proof} We have $N = \nu_F$ a.e.~on $\mathcal{S} \cap \partial B_1$ and $\text{div}_{\mathcal{S}} N = \text{div}_{\partial B_1} N$ a.e.~on $\mathcal{S} \cap \partial B_1$.
 By explicit computation $\text{div}_{\partial B_1} N = -n$ (where $n$ is the mean curvature of $\partial B_1$).
 Then the inequality $0\leq \mathcal{M} \leq \Big(\text{div}_{\mathcal{S}} N + \lambda (\nu_F \cdot N) \Big)d\mathcal{H}^n \res(\mathcal{S} \cap \partial B_1)$ obtained in Lemma \ref{lem:sign_first_var} becomes $0\leq \mathcal{M} \leq (\lambda-n)d\mathcal{H}^n \res(\mathcal{S} \cap \partial B_1)$.
 Thus with $\lambda \leq n$ we must have $\mathcal{M}=0$ (and if $\lambda<n$ also $\mathcal{H}^n \big(\mathcal{S} \cap \partial B_1\big)=0$). \end{proof}

-Having established this stationarity property, we move on to the regularity of the minimiser, focusing for simplicity on the case $\lambda < n$.
-We note immediately that the regularity in $B_1$ follows from the theory of minimisers, however we may a priori have that $\text{spt}V \cap \partial B_1 \neq \emptyset$.
-We make the following observations.
+Having established this stationarity property, in order to obtain Theorem \ref{thm:variational} we move on to the regularity of the minimiser, focusing on the case $\lambda < n$.
+We note immediately that, while the regularity in $B_1$ follows from the theory of minimisers, we may a priori have that $\text{spt}V \cap \partial B_1 \neq \emptyset$, and said theory is not applicable at these points.
+We will instead employ the regularity theory for stable CMC (or prescribed-mean-curvature) hypersurfaces \cite{BeWi1, BeWi2}, in view of which we recall some relevant notions.

+We say that $p\in \text{spt}\,V$ is a classical singularity of an integral $n$-varifold $V$ in $\mathbb{R}^{n+1}$ when there exists an open ball $B^{n+1}_r(p)$ such that $\text{spt}\,V \cap B_r^{n+1}(p)$ is equal to the union of three or more hypersurfaces-with-boundary, all having a common boundary, all having $C^{1,\alpha}$-regularity up to the boundary, and with $p$ in the common boundary, and with at least two of the hypersurfaces-with-boundary meeting transversely at $p$.